 Daniel Nyiri and his wife Nina founded 4UFitness in 2014.
 Sinking in a red ocean with just a handful of new clients each month, they now have a hard time scheduling the booming number of customers.
 Daniel tells us how he applied a blue ocean approach to shift from red to blue, and the huge impact it had on his company.

-Yes, the US Fitness industry is a very red ocean.
+The US Fitness industry is a very red ocean with over 35,000 health clubs competing for customers.
 Just in our street, W. Kennedy Boulevard in Tampa, Florida, there are 68 personal training studios.
 Gyms keep opening every day – they pop up like mom-and-pop shops.
 And all of them have the same offering, even the big ones like Ali Fitness, Equinox, Gold’s Gym, Anytime Fitness, Snap Fitness, etc. Most of their trainers are 1099 (independent contractor status) and they get a bonus for each new contract signed.

-Each gym strives to sign you up for a six-month to two-year contract that you cannot break.
+Each gym strives to sign you up to an unbreakable contract of between six months to two years.
 And once you signed your contract, you rarely get the personal training you hoped for.
 The trainer is usually different for each session.
 There’s hardly any follow-up, and therefore, no result.
 Fifty percent of our clients are still paying some sort of personal training fee every week to another studio because they got caught with a contract.

 — Blue Ocean Strategy (@BlueOceanStrtgy) August 12, 2017

 First, the red ocean.
 We had two gyms and only about eight leads a month for both studios.
 And it was the same for all the studios I knew.
-I needed to do something that nobody else does.
+I needed to do something that nobody else was doing.

-Second, I always had a passion: do things differently.
+Second, I always had a passion: to do things differently.
 My business coach recommended Blue Ocean Strategy about a year and a half ago.
 Reading this book gave me the roadmap.
-I knew I had to make a blue ocean shift.

 As we applied the blue ocean approach, we realized how much of what the industry competes on doesn’t make sense from most people’s perspective.
 We set out to change that, to break away from the competition and create a blue ocean.
 Consider the differences using blue ocean’s four actions framework and its four questions: which factors should be eliminated, reduced, raised and created.